 The growth of India's multinational companies has contributed greatly to the UK's economy.
-As of 2014, the top 41 fastest-growing Indian companies in the UK generated some £19 billion of turnover and there are over 700 Indian-owned businesses in the UK, employing more than 100,000 people.
+As of 2014, the top 41 fastest-growing Indian companies in the UK generated some £19 billion of turnover and there are over 700 Indian-owned businesses in the UK, employing more than 100,000 people.32

 In turn.
 UK firms have an estimated US\$85 billion invested in India. more than any other country and about 30 per cent of all Foreign Direct Investment (FDI) into India, 33 making it India's biggest counterparty for FDI.
 UK banks lend more to India than any other country, accounting for 28 per cent of the world's exposure to India.34 There are bilateral committees such as Joint Economic and Trade Committee (JETCO).
-However, the UK faces increasing international competition for India's attention. as India looks elsewhere for trade, investment and political partnerships, and other governments recognise and have increasingly acted upon India's fast-growing international significance and influence.
+However, the UK faces increasing international competition for India's attention, as India looks elsewhere for trade, investment and political partnerships, and other governments recognise and have increasingly acted upon India's fast-growing international significance and influence.

 Therefore, despite trade between the two countries growing in absolute terms, in relative terms the UK has nevertheless rapidly fallen down the comparative rankings of India's trading partners as other countries eclipse it in significance.
-In 1999, the UK was India's fourth most important source of imports; in 2015 it is just 24th.
-35 Similarly, in 2014 India ranked just 11th on the list of the UK's export destinations for goods and services.
-36
+In 1999, the UK was India's fourth most important source of imports; in 2015 it is just 18th.
+35 Similarly, India ranks 18th on the list of the UK's export destinations.